Okta Workflows Tutorial: Notify When a User Is Suspended

 - For name, enter User Suspended Notification

-- It is also a good idea to enter a description This flow will send a notification when a user is suspended
+- For description, enter This flow sends a notification when a user is suspended.

-- Click Save to save flow name and description
+- Click Save to save the flow name and description,

 You created your first flow!